-Ithough Komanski Most Institution lacked staff, both medical and professional -focusing Although Komanski Most institution lacked stail, seem measured affectionate and on residents' education and rehabilitation, the monitoring team noticed affectionate and intimate relationship of certain employees with the residents.
-However, employees are striving to meet high expectations, but on the other hand are not provided an incentive, although this has been recommended by the CPT40 and Ombudsman41.
+A lthough Komanski Most Institution lacked staff, both medical and professional -focusing On residents' education and rehabilitation, the monitoring team noticed affectionate and intimate relationship of certain employees with the residents.
+However, employees are striving to meet high expectations, but on the other hand are not provided an incentive, although this has been recommended by the CPT and Ombudsman.
 This situation has not changed, although the Administration announced some measures (for more detail see Appendix, recommendation 13).